 Federal Protections for Employee Whistleblowers

-Whether whistleblowers do it for moral reasons or for the money, there are protections under federal law in place in case they suffer adverse employment action as a result of their reporting.
+Whistleblowers may come forward with information to report against an employer or third party for moral reasons or for the money, i.e., a bounty for filing a “tip” with the SEC (which can be anonymous) – so long as the employee did not engage in the misconduct being reported.
+There are protections under federal law in place in case they suffer adverse employment action as a result of their reporting.
 Depending on which statute the employee chooses to sue under or qualifies for, their rights, remedies and potential costs vary.
-Below are two of the protections presently available to whistleblowers in the securities industry.A.
-DODD-FRANK
+Below are two of the legal protections presently available to whistleblowers in the securities industry.A.
+Dodd-Frank

-Whistleblowers are protected by Dodd-Frank from adverse employment action for providing information to the Commission that are covered by Dodd-Frank or by SOX.
-See 15 U.S.C. § 78u-6(h)(1)(A).
-Employees may bring their action directly in Federal District Court.
+Whistleblowers are protected by Dodd-Frank from adverse employment action for providing information to the Commission that is covered by Dodd-Frank or by SOX.
+SOX( See 15 U.S.C. § 78u-6(h)(1)(A) refers to the Sarbanes Oxley Act which safeguards and defends individuals from corporate disclosures and other deceitful practices in the financial sector.
+Employees may bring their actions directly to Federal District Court.
 Id. at (h)(1)(B)(i).
-Such an action may be brought within 6 years of the violation or the three years after discovery of “facts material to the right of action are known or reasonably should have been known by the employee.”
+Such an action may be brought within 6 years of the violation of the three years after the discovery of “facts material to the right of action are known or reasonably should have been known by the employee.”
 Id. at (h)(1)(B)(iii).

+The Sarbanes Oxley Act (SOX) is a federal law enacted in 2002 as a response to various accounting misconduct.
+The legislation provides extensive guidelines for how public corporations ought to follow legal protocol.
 Section 806 of SOX, 18 U.S.C.
-1515A, provides whistleblower protection to employees who report up or out regarding accounting violations. § 1514A is limited to companies with publicly registered securities or who are required to file pursuant to Section 15(d) of the Securities Exchange Act of 1934 or are “nationally recognized statistical rating organizations.”
+1515A provides whistleblower protection to employees who report up or out regarding accounting violations. § 1514A speaks to any lawsuits that can be pursued to protect against retaliation in cases of such fraud.
+That section is limited to companies with publicly registered securities or who are required to file pursuant to Section 15(d) of the Securities Exchange Act of 1934 or are “nationally recognized statistical rating organizations.”
 See § 1514A(a).
 These companies cannot cause adverse employment action upon an employee who acts lawfully to provide information about which the employee “reasonably believes” constitutes a violation of sections 1341, 1343, 1344, or 1348 (18 USCS § 1341, 1343, 1344, or 1348), the SEC rules or regulations or any provision of federal law relating to fraud against shareholders.
 See § 1514A(a)(1).